wherrera10/Simpsons.jl/README.md

     plot_kmeans_by_factor(df, cause_column, effect_column, factor_column)

-Plot, clustering of the dataframe `df` using cause as X, effect Y, with the `factor_column` used for kmeans clustering into 2 clusters on the plot.
+Plot clustering of the dataframe `df` using cause as X, effect Y, with the `factor_column` used for kmeans clustering into 2 clusters on the plot.
 The factor must be numeric.

 ### Examples